Frequently Asked Questions

 Our Sunday morning nursery for infants and toddlers is staffed by consistent, loving caregivers.
-Nursery hours are 9:15-12:00.
-(Click here for more info)
+Nursery hours are 9:15am-12:00pm.

 Absolutely!
 We highly value children and their participation in the life of the community.
 Every Sunday, our worship service includes a children’s message: a brief story and prayer with our children.
-You never know what to expect during their interaction!
-After the children’s time, children ages 3 – 2nd grade may choose to attend an age appropriate Bible story and activity time led by a member of the church staff or they may remain in worship with you.
+After the children’s time, children ages 3 – 2nd grade may choose to attend an age-appropriate Bible story and activity time led by a member of the church staff or they may remain in worship with you.
 Make sure your little one picks up a special kids’ bulletin and activity clipboard on the way in, too.
-We also encourage you and your child(ren) to try Sunday School for all ages at 9:30 AM.
+We also encourage you and your child(ren) to try Sunday School for all ages at 9:30am.

-Like most churches, we receive a financial offering at every worship.
+An opportunity to give is always extended in worship.
 We believe that giving money, as well as time and talent, is an appropriate response to God’s activity in our lives.
-Offerings are our chance to give back to God and to support God’s work in the world, if you’d like to give in this spirit, please do.
-An opportunity to give is always extended in worship.
+Offerings are our chance to give thanks to God and to support God’s work in the world; if you’d like to give in this spirit, please do.

 Unless something else preempts this opportunity to gather, we serve up fellowship and refreshments every Sunday in the Fellowship Hall immediately following the worship service.
 Special receptions or congregational lunches follow worship from time to time throughout the year.

 Of course!
 Reid Memorial Presbyterian’s congregation has members who have come from Baptist, Methodist, Episcopal, Catholic, non-denominational, and a host of other backgrounds.
-While we are proud of our rich Reformed heritage, we believe that there is only one name that God identifies us by, and that is the name of Christ.
-We are Christians first!
+While we are proud of our rich Reformed heritage, we recognize ourselves first as Christians.

 Nearly all aspects of church life are open to anyone who desires to participate.
 We welcome your participation, regardless of membership status.
 We also recognize that joining a church is usually a sign of a deepening identification with a congregation and that, too, is most welcome.
 Presbyterian polity requires membership only of those who wish to vote, hold office, or present children for baptism.